Donate doses now

 Vaccines represent a crucial ‘insurance policy’ for low income countries against becoming the next virus hotspot.
 But the COVAX Facility, a global partnership designed to achieve vaccine equity, has faced extreme supply constraints in the first half of 2021.
 Unless COVAX can quickly secure more doses, unequal access to COVID-19 vaccines will undermine any attempt at a fast, fair and future proof recovery.
 The longer the virus continues to spread unchecked, the higher the risk of more deadly or contagious variants emerging – placing everyone at risk.

 Dose donations are an immediate, short term, and urgent solution to improving equitable and fair access to safe and affordable COVID-19 vaccines in 2021.
 Right now, it is possible for well-supplied countries to donate doses without having a significant impact on their own commitments to vaccinate their own adult population.
-According to analysis by Airfinity, G7 nations and ‘Team Europe’ group of European Union Member States together will soon have enough vaccine doses to be able to collectively donate more than 150 million to some of the most vulnerable populations right away.
-By donating just 20 per cent of their available supply over June, July and August they will be helping ensure vaccines are made available to those who most need them now.
+By donating just 20 per cent of their available supply over June, July and August they can ensure vaccines are made available to those who most need them now.

-UNICEF Ambassadors and supporters have signed an open letter to G7 leaders calling on them to make these urgent donations by August and to set out a roadmap to scale up donations as supplies increase.
+In early June, UNICEF Ambassadors and supporters signed an open letter to G7 leaders calling on them to make these urgent donations by August and to set out a roadmap to scale up donations as supplies increase.

 Countries with higher coverage rates, which are due to receive additional doses soon, should swap their places in supply queues with COVAX.
 This is the best way to help ensure vaccines are made available to all countries equally and to help vaccinate health workers and vulnerable populations in low-income countries.
 COVAX’s need for doses is greatest right now, while it waits for direct procurements to gather momentum and for production to increase.